EMI Filters / RFI Filters

 The first EMI filters were used to suppress electrical noise in vehicles.
 This electrical noise interfered with radio reception.

 Filters today are quietly in use everywhere.
 It would be difficult to watch television with the dishwasher running if filters were not used to suppress the electrical noise from. the dishwasher.
 Conversely the Dishwasher electronic controls might not work well if the electrical noise from the television was not suppressed by a filter.

 What criteria are used to select the proper EMI filter?

 The proper selection of an EMI filter encompasses the entire electromechanical configuration of the filter.
 The filter’s mechanical footprint including mounting and terminations may impact the effectiveness of the filter in your system.
 Primary considerations also include leakage current, insertion loss, rated voltage and current, and agency approvals required for proper usage in the end application.
-We do not anticipate the standard catalog products to fulfill every application and welcome the opportunity to customize any product to best suit your needs.
-For additional information, please reference our electronic or print catalogs.

 Can EMI filters help meet RE102 of Mil-Std 461?